davijannotti/OATutor-LLM-Gen/docs/LLM-feedback.md

 ## 2. Feature Activation

-The feature is activated through a combination of a problem-level meta-tag and a global environment variable.
+The feature is activated through a global environment variable.

--   **Meta-tag**: A problem must have the `allowLLMFeedback` meta-tag set to `true` in the course content.
+-   **Global Environment Variable**: config.js must have the `allowLLMFeedback` meta-tag set to `true`.
--   **Environment Variable**: The `REACT_APP_LLM_FEEDBACK_ENABLED` environment variable must be set to `true` in the frontend application.

-This dual-control mechanism allows for granular control over which problems use the feature and enables it to be toggled on or off globally.

 ## 3. Frontend Implementation